danielscrb/send-to-archivebox/README.md

 # send-to-archivebox
-a discord bot to send links to archivebox
+A discord bot to send links to archivebox for archiving